DevYouriD/AndroidAudioPlayer/README.md

-# Simple Audio Player
+# Android Audio Player
-A simple player for audio files on your android device.
+A simple media player for audio files on your android device.

-## Description
+## About
 I started this project because I was using a different application to play audio files but got prompted to log in on every startup.
 I also did not like the layout and found the way to create playlists very unintuitive.

 Through this app I tried to make these things as easy as possible.
 There is one designated directory on the android device where the user can store their audio files, and the application will scan this directory, detect the files and display them according to how the user likes.

 ## TODO
 - [ ] Audio Player